 Even basic poses create movement in your spine, bringing nutrients to your spinal discs and helping keep your spine healthy and protected from degradation.

-One of the most immediate benefits of yoga is an improvement in flexibility.
+One of the most immediate benefits of yoga is an improvement in flexibility and sense of balance.
 This can improve everything from back pain to poor posture, preventing joint strain, back issues and chronic illnesses like arthritis.

 Yoga is known to reduce blood pressure and cholesterol - the various poses help move blood around the body, providing your organs and brain with a fresh supply of oxygenated blood.
 This also stimulates the lymphatic system, removing toxins from your body much quicker and helping your body to remove damaged cells and fight infection.